 7. Inconsistent Policies

 This be handled by ensuring clear, consistent, and fair application of policies.
-A study by paper trails (2023) found that when company policies are enforced inconsistently, it creates confusion and frustration among employees.
+A study by Paper Trails (2023) found that when company policies are enforced inconsistently, it creates confusion and frustration among employees.
 Inconsistent policies also lead to high competition for resources and unfair treatment in an organization.
-Managers build a fair and transparent culture, enhancing organizational trust and improved employee performance.
+Managers build a fair and transparent culture, enhancing organizational trust and improving employee performance.

 8. Competition for Resources